-Stock control systems: Just in Time v buffer stocks, waste minimisation and interpreting stock control diagrams Approaches to quality management and their impact on costs External economic influences on business: inflation, interest rates, exchange rates, government and taxation and the business cycle The effects of legislation on business The competitive environment and assessing the level of competition in a market based on the number of competitors, market share and market size

-Term CHEMISTRY Curriculum Content Assessment(s) (assessment title, duration and approx date) Extra-Curricular Options (Places to visit; wider reading; clubs to join) A-Level Che how to con knowledge experiment work.
-In Ye simultaneo The topics - Ph we teach in Year 12 are: ysical Chemistry - Atomic structure, Amount of substance, Bonding and structure, Redox, En organic Chemistry - Periodicity, Group 2, Group 7 ganic Chemistry - Alkanes, Alkenes, Haloalkanes, Alcohols, Organic analysis udents will build upon skills and ill also be expected to carry out ting safe and accurate practical tinto two, taught by 2 teachers Royal Society of Chemistry Chemistry Olympiads Playerfm/Chemistry podcasts Oxford Chemistry reading list Year 12 HT1 Atomic structure Atomic Structure introduces students to the fundamental ideas of chemistry, which are further built upon throughout the specification.
+Stock control systems: Just in Time v buffer stocks, waste minimisation and interpreting stock control diagrams Approaches to quality management and their impact on costs External economic influences on business: inflation, interest rates, exchange rates, government and taxation and the business cycle The effects of legislation on business The competitive environment and assessing the level of competition in a market based on the number of competitors, market share and market size waithanistow Academy Tear 12 carried and 5 Term CHEMISTRY Curriculum Content Assessment(s) (assessment title, duration and approx date) Extra-Curricular Options (Places to visit; wider reading; clubs to join) A-Level Ch how to cor knowledge experimen work.
+In Ye simultaned The topics - Ph - Ind we teach in Year 12 are: nysical Chemistry - Atomic structure, Amount of substance, Bonding and structure, Redox, En organic Chemistry - Periodicity, Group 2, Group 7 rganic Chemistry - Alkanes, Alkenes, Haloalkanes, Alcohols, Organic analysis udents will build upon skills and Il also be expected to carry out ting safe and accurate practical tinto two, taught by 2 teachers Royal Society of Chemistry Chemistry Olympiads Playerfm/Chemistry podcasts Oxford Chemistry reading list Year 12 HT1 Atomic structure Atomic Structure introduces students to the fundamental ideas of chemistry, which are further built upon throughout the specification.
 Students will appreciate that knowledge and understanding of atomic structure has evolved over time.
 They will be able to determine the number of fundamental particles in atoms, ions using the periodic table and explain the existence of isotopes in addition to interpreting simple mass spectra of elements and calculating relative atomic mass from isotopic abundance.
-They should also be able to explain how first ionisation energies give evidence for electron configuration in sub shells. • Fundamental Particles • Mass number and isotopes • Electron Configuration Amount of Substance Amount of Substance introduces students to the maths skills that will be heavily required throughout the course.
-It builds upon basic maths skills learned at GCSE, and gives students a deeper understanding of why these calculations are so important for chemists.
+They should also be able to explain how first ionisation energies give evidence for electron configuration in sub shells. • Fundamental Particles • Mass number and isotopes • Electron Configuration Amount of Substance Amount of Substance Amount of Substance introduces students to the maths skills that will be heavily required throughout the course.
+It builds upon basic maths skills learned at GCSE and gives students a deeper understanding of why these calculations are so important for chemists.
 In this unit students are also introduced to the first required practical, in which they will be assessed on their experimental and analytical skills. • Relative atomic mass + Relative molecular mass • The mole and Avogadro's constant • The Ideal Gas Equation Atomic Structure Test Amount of Substance Test Bonding Test Kinetics Test